-In our opinion, after performing, it elspecific procedures on the directors, report on the consolidated fir ancial scatements, the directors' report on the consolidated financial scatements for the year arid; it has been established in accountance with the consolidated financial scatements for the year arid; it has been established in accountance with the requirements of article.
-19 of the Companies Code.
+In our opinion, af er performing the specific procedures on the directors' report on the consolidated financial statements, the directors' report on the consolidated financial statements is consistent with the consolidated financial statements for the year and it has been established in accordance with the requirements of article in 19 of the Companies Code.

-In the context or our audit of the consolida eq financial statements we are responsible for nonsidering in particular based on information that we became aware of our rigithe audit of the prectors' report in the consolidated linancial statements is tree of material misstatements, either by information that is incorrectly stated or otherwise misleading in the context of the procedures performed we are not aware discuss a material misstatement.
+In the conjext or our audit of the consolidareu financial statements we are responsible for considering in particular based on information that we became aware of our rightneau bit, if the directors' reporting to consolidated linancial statements is free of material misstatements, either by information that is incorrectly stated or otherwise misleading in the context of the procedures performed, we are not aware of such a material misstatement.